rubycorns/rorganize.it/README.md

     bundle exec rspec

+#### Catch emails locally

+`config/environments/development.rb` contains a few lines on how to setup [MailCatcher](https://mailcatcher.me/) so you can check the emails you sent locally.

 ### Git: branches
 *Note*: you will need permission from rubycorns in order to push your branches to this repository.